wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 * Great usability, Design and Support! - HITMILK
 * I have tried manny many form builders and was so happy I stumbled on this one - themisters

+### More insight about the available form fields
+Forms are mostly the boring part of a website right?
+Well, not anymore! The amazing fields NEX-Forms has to offer gives web forms life and in turn gives a fun factor to any who is faced with completing a form!
+View the demo and you will find yourself wanting to complete the form just to see what comes next!

+Lets check out these form fields by category

+= The form layout Grid system =
+The grid system (to our knowledge) offer what no other form builder offers...Total freedom to form layouts!
+Based on the twitter bootsrap framework, you have 5 preset columns that can be dragged into any position on the form.
+Each column can have a new set of columns dropped into it, making nesting extremely easy!
+You can have 2 columns with the first having 3 columns whitin and the 2nd just have a text field, or any combination you can imagine!

+= Common form fields =
+Yes, common form fields that are not common.
+We took the normal default look of form elements and made them look awesome.

+Common form field types include:
+* **Text field** - Single line form value.
+Used to capture values like, name, surname, etc. Can set up max character lengh indicators.
+* **Text area** - Multi line form value.
+Used to capture values like biography, queries, etc. Can set up max character lengh indicators.
+* **Dropdown select** - Single value selection.
+* **Dropdown multi select** - Multiple selections.
+* **Radio button groups** - Single value selection.
+* **Checkbox groups** - Multiple value selections.
+* **Submit button** - Used to send the form information.

+= Extended form fields =
+Extended form fields, so called as they are more unusueal

 ### To sum it up
 NEX-Forms...Online form building made so easy, your grandma could do it!